 The Council's year-end Balance Sheet includes investments in limited companies and joint ventures.
 Its three principal interests are Brighter Futures for Children, Reading Transport Limited, and Homes for Reading.
 All three are wholly owned subsidiaries of the Council.
-Brighter Futures for Children has only just completed its first year of business and its first set of accounts audited.
 A summary of the most recent audited accounts for 2020/21: